-Many lenders won’t consider people with low credit scores or limited credit history as they are seen as being a greater risk than people with a good credit score.
-This is mainly due to there being no history or evidence of loans being paid off on time and in full.
+Many lenders won’t consider people with low credit scores or limited credit history as they are seen as a greater risk than people with good credit scores.
+This is mainly due to no history or evidence of loans being paid off on time and in full.

 This is where credit builder loans can be very helpful to these types of consumers.

 Credit builder loans are designed to help people with poor or limited credit history improve their scores by showing that they can manage their finances and repay a loan in full.